Reviews You Can Rely On

 Expensive

 Despite the enormous tailgate handle opening and solid performance, the GateKeeper doesn't stand out above the crowd.
-We loved the large flap for handle access, but it does leave more of the tailgate exposed when left open.
+We loved the large flap for handle access, but it leaves more of the tailgate exposed when left open.
 Also, this pad takes a very business-like approach with no extra fancy frills.
 Moreover, it is one of the most expensive pads we tested, and if you're spending big bucks, you may wish for more bells and/or whistles, in which case we'd point you towards the user-friendly features the Race Face T2 Tailgate Pad offers.

 tailgate pad - the yakima gatekeeper has an enormous tailgate handle flap.